Find Affordable College Courses

 Hamden, CT

 Quinnipiac University did quite well in this year’s ranking of the most popular places for communication and media studies students to get a bachelor’s degree.
 It came in at #9 on the list.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.
+Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.

 Of the 27 students majoring in communications at Quinnipiac, 52% are male and 48% are female.